 Parents often ask us about the reading level of books, either generically or specifically the Lexile number or other ratings.
-Scholastic has a short and straightforward article that explains the different level ratings.
+Scholastic has a short and straightforward article, opens a new window that explains the different level ratings.

 There's always the Five Finger Rule.

 - Choose a book that you think you will enjoy.